nebulaeonline/dotPDFium/README.md

 The library contains the latest PDFium binaries (v138.0.7175.0) from chromium/7175, built by bblanchon (https://github.com/bblanchon/pdfium-binaries/releases) for Windows x64 & ARM64, Linux x64 & ARM64, and MacOS (as a universal dylib supporting x64 & ARM64).

+We are at v0.1.1-prealpha, which is a *very* early pre-alpha version.
+The goal is to hit v1.0 within 3 months or so, maybe sooner.

 ### Goals (eventually)

 - Managed lifecycle and memory safety for native PDFium handles